Red fox: Competitors

-The red fox dominates the raccoon dog and sometimes kills its kits or bites adults to death.
-Cases are known of red foxes killing raccoon dogs after entering their dens.
-Both species compete for mouse-like prey.
-This competition reaches a peak during early spring when food is scarce.
+The red fox is dominant over the raccoon dog and will sometimes kill its kits or bite adults to death.
+There are documented cases of red foxes killing raccoon dogs by entering their dens.
+Both species compete for prey similar in size to mice.
+This competition peaks in early spring when food is scarce.
 In Tatarstan, red fox predation accounted for 11.1% of deaths among 54 raccoon dogs and amounted to 14.3% of 186 raccoon dog deaths in northwestern Russia.

 The red fox occasionally kills small mustelids like least weasel, stone marten, pine marten, stoat, Siberian weasel, European polecat and young sables.
 Eurasian badgers may live alongside red foxes in isolated sections of large burrows.
-It is possible that the two species tolerate each other out of mutualism; red foxes provide Eurasian badgers with food scraps, while Eurasian badgers maintain the shared burrow's cleanliness.
-However, cases are known of Eurasian badgers driving vixens from their dens and destroying their litters without eating them.
+The two species may tolerate each other out of mutualism: red foxes provide Eurasian badgers with food scraps, while Eurasian badgers keep the shared burrow clean.
+However, there are known cases of Eurasian badgers driving vixens from their dens and destroying their litters without eating them.
 Wolverines may kill red foxes, often while the latter is sleeping or near carrion.
-Red foxes, in turn, may kill young wolverines.
+In turn, red foxes may kill young wolverines.

-The red fox competes with the striped hyena on large carcasses; the latter's stronger jaws can easily tear open flesh that is too tough for the red fox.
-When harassing striped hyenas, it avoids attacks through greater speed.
-Sometimes, red foxes seem to deliberately torment striped hyenas even when there is no food at stake, though some red foxes mistime their attacks and are killed.
-Red fox remains are often found in striped hyena dens, and striped hyenas steal red foxes from traps.
+The red fox competes with the striped hyena over large carcasses.
+The striped hyena's stronger jaws can easily tear open flesh that is too tough for the red fox.
+When harassing striped hyenas, it avoids attacks by outrunning them.
+Sometimes, red foxes seem to deliberately torment striped hyenas even when food is not at stake.
+However, some red foxes misjudge their attacks and are killed.
+The remains of red foxes are often found in striped hyena dens, and striped hyenas steal red foxes from traps.

 The red fox may be preyed upon by the leopard, caracal and Eurasian lynx.
 The Eurasian lynx chases the red fox into deep snow, where its long legs and larger paws gives it an advantage over the red fox, especially when the depth of the snow exceeds one meter.
 In the Velikoluksky District in Russia, the red fox is absent or seen only occasionally where the Eurasian lynx established permanent territories.
 In North America, the red fox is predated by the cougar, Canada lynx and bobcat.

 The red fox competes with common buzzard (Buteo buteo) and northern goshawk (Accipiter gentilis) and even steals their kills.
 The golden eagle (Aquila chrysaetos) regularly takes young red foxes and preys on adults if needed.
 Other large eagles such as the wedge-tailed eagle (Aquila audax), eastern imperial eagle (Aquila heliaca), white-tailed eagle (Haliaeetus albicilla) and steller's sea eagle (Haliaeetus pelagicus) occasionally kill red foxes.
 Large owls such as the Eurasian eagle-owl (Bubo bubo) and snowy owl (Bubo scandiacus) prey on young foxes and adults on occasions.